German government distances itself from Schroeder after his Putin meeting

 Schroeder, chancellor from 1998-2005, has come under fire before for his close relations with Putin.
 Schroeder became the board chairman of a German-Russian pipeline joint venture with gas monopoly Gazprom Nord Stream after leaving office.

+Schroeder, the former leader of Germany's center-left Social Democrat (SPD), which is aligned with Merkel's conservatives, faced heavy criticism though some hoped he would use his influence on Putin to reduce the tensions over Ukraine.

-Klaus von Dohnanyi, a former Social Democrat mayor of Hamburg, said talking with Putin was good: "Words are better than weapons to try to find a reasonable solution for Ukraine".
+"We ought to use every opportunity we can to talk to Putin," said Klaus von Dohnanyi, a former mayor of Hamburg and an elder SPD statesman.
+"Because words are better than weapons to try to find a reasonable solution for Ukraine."

-"Schroeder celebrates his birthday with Putin and makes Germany's foreign policy look absurd," said an online commentary for Der Spiegel magazine.
+"Schroeder celebrates his birthday with Putin and makes Germany's foreign policy look absurd," said an online commentary for Der Spiegel magazine alongside pictures of Schroeder waiting for Putin's car to arrive then embracing the Russian president.

-Schroeder cannot carry on with business as usual when the government is trying to "stop his friend Vladimir from pursuing power-hungry policies", it said.
+Schroeder could not carry on with business as usual when a government including the SPD was trying to "stop his friend Vladimir from pursuing power-hungry policies", it said.
 "At times like this a former German leader must keep his distance."

-The Frankfurter Allgemeine Zeitung newspaper found hugging Putin "ghoulish" when German military observers from the Organisation for Security and Cooperation in Europe (OSCE) were being held hostage by "pro-Putin fanatics" in Ukraine.
+N-TV news network said Schroeder had "lost all credibility" and the Frankfurter Allgemeine Zeitung newspaper found it "ghoulish" to "hug his friend Vladimir when German soldiers (observers in east Ukraine) are being held hostage by pro-Putin fanatics".

-Four of seven OSCE observers being held by pro-Russian separatists in eastern Ukraine are German.
-Berlin has asked Moscow to use its influence to get them all freed.
+(Reporting by Noah Barkin; Writing by Erik Kirschbaum; Editing by Stephen Brown and Giles Elgood)